magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 and finally you see that this thing we call the world is actually a delusion created out of these wrong views.

-As you use insight meditation to investigate the and penetrate the true nature of phenomena, it’s not necessary to do anything special.
+As you use insight meditation to investigate the three characteristics and penetrate the true nature of phenomena, it’s not necessary to do anything special.
 There’s no need to go to extremes.
 Don’t make it difficult for yourself.
 Focus your awareness directly, as if you are sitting down receiving guests who are entering into a reception room.
 In your reception room there is only one chair, so the different guests that come into the room to meet you are unable to sit down because you are already sitting in the only chair available.
 If a visitor enters the room, you know who they are straight away.
 Even if two, three or many visitors come into the room together, you instantly know who they are because they have nowhere to sit down.
 You occupy the only seat available, so every single visitor who comes in is quite obvious to you and unable to stay for very long.

 You can observe all the visitors at your ease because they don’t have anywhere to sit down.
 You fix awareness on investigating the three